ehersch/Brokerage/README.md

 "-view [ticker]" view the stock with symbol ticker

-"-view_option [ticker]" view the option with symbol ticker
+"-view_option [ticker]" view the option with symbol ticker.
+Look at -options_ticker_help to see how to properly format an options ticker.

 "-options_ticker_help" get some help understanding options